 If the soil's pH is normal, consider how often and how much you water the agapanthus.
 Overwatering may cause chlorosis.
 Ensure that your automatic sprinkler or drip system isn't set for summer watering needs in the spring when rains may deliver adequate soil moisture.

 Although agapanthus grows and flowers best when it's grown in full sun, if your plant has adapted to fog or overcast conditions, it may suffer from sunburn during periods of intense, hot sun.
 Those planted with a southern or southwestern exposure and those under stress from a lack of water are particularly susceptible to sunburn.
 Protect the agapanthus by offering it shade in the afternoon and by spreading a layer of mulch around it.
 The mulch helps insulate the soil and preserve its moisture content.

 Red Spider Mites and Mealybugs

-Tiny spider-look-alikes, red spider mites (Tetranychus urticae) and mealybugs (Pseudococcidae) are both attracted to agapanthus.
-They will puncture the foliage and suck out the juices, leaving small, yellow spots as evidence of their presence.
+Tiny spider look-alikes, red spider mites (Tetranychus urticae) and mealybugs (Pseudococcidae) are both attracted to agapanthus.
+They'll puncture the foliage and suck out the juices, leaving small, yellow spots as evidence of their presence.
 As the infestation increases, leaves may turn completely yellow and wilt.

 Control both pests by spraying the agapanthus with insecticidal soap.
 Pre-mixed formulas are the most convenient and readily available.
 Follow the instructions on the product label and thoroughly spray the agapanthus, including the undersides of the leaves.
 Reapply once a week until the infestation is under control.